 Walter Crane's Flower Wedding (1905)

 Part of the complete series of Walter Crane flower books in the Children's Book collection.
-SPEC JUV.509:12
+JUV.509:12

 Harry Paget the hero in 'For Glory and Renown'

 Illustration for the first serial story in Chums (1892-1941), a weekly story paper devoted to tales of heroism and adventure across the British Empire.
 The first issue sold 100,000 copies.
 JUV 695